 Daycare centers, homeschools and preschools should contact their local school and, if they are already participating, drop off used markers there.
 If your local school is not participating, encourage them to do so by visiting www.crayola.com/colorcycle.

 How do I get a program started at my school?

 It is easy to do!
 Just visit our registration page to sign up or log-in and get started today.
 An adult must be the school contact.
 In just a few easy steps, you can begin to collect markers and print out a label for shipping.
 This program is free to the schools.
 Contact your principal or PTO to get them signed up and begin collecting markers.
 You will find a printable poster and a parent letter on the website that you can use to get things started at your school!

 How do I package the markers for shipping?
 How many markers can we send?

 Any sturdy cardboard box with minimal outer markings will work.
 The more markers you ship, the more efficient this program will be.
 We suggest a minimum of 100 markers and a maximum of up to 40 pounds per box.
 Please be sure to use packing tape to secure your box.

 Where do I get a mailing label for the box?

-Go to www.crayola.com/colorcycle to print a Crayola pre-paid FedEx shipping label for delivery of the collected markers to the facility for recycling.
+Go to www.crayola.com/colorcycle to print a Crayola pre-paid FedEx shipping label for delivery of your collected markers to the facility for repurposing.

 How can I find out more about ColorCycle and other Crayola environmental initiatives?